 However, the number on the scale isn’t the only factor to consider.
 Rib coverage is one way to measure if your dog is overweight.
 Follow these steps from VCA, “If you hold your hand palm down and feel your knuckles with the flats of the fingers on the opposite hand, this is how your dog’s ribs should feel just behind the shoulder blades.
 It is also a good method for measuring weight loss progress between formal weigh-ins.”

-What dogs are at most risk?
+Which dogs are at most risk for obesity?

 Spayed or neutered dogs may have a greater risk of gaining weight because of the change in metabolism and loss of hormones.